 In the second video below, Gill is a Teacher of the Deaf in a secondary school and she tells us about how she supports students to become independent learners and how her role is different to ToDs who work with primary aged children.

 Educational audiologists are qualified Teachers of the Deaf, who also have a recognised qualification in audiology.
 They are usually employed by education support services or in schools for the deaf.

 They often provide or help with hearing testing and hearing aid reviews for children in joint clinics within the community or hospital settings.
 They also give guidance to schools, particularly in the area of acoustics and how to create better listening conditions for pupils with a hearing loss.

 Watch educational audiologist Carrie explain how her role helps to improve outcomes for students below.

 An educational psychologist is a qualified psychologist who also has training and experience in teaching.
 They help children who find it difficult to learn or to understand or communicate with others.
-They help schools to develop ways of working with children and may be involved in the assessment for Education, and Health Care Plans (EHCP).
+They help schools to develop ways of working with children and may be involved in the assessment for statements of special educational needs.